hbctraining/Training-modules/IntroR_ggplot2/README.md

-# Intro-to-R
+# Intro-to-R with ggplot2
-Intro to R course materials for BCMP retreat 2015
+Intro to R course with ggplot2 training module materials

 To get started take a look at the right hand panel of the main screen for this repo.
 You will find at the bottom a button that allows you to 'Download as Zip'.
 You will need to click on that and a zip file 'Intro-to-R-master.zip' will be dowloaded to your computer, keep note of it's location.
 These are the materials required for this workshop.